oslabs-beta/ShieldQL/README.md

 }
 ```

-- Ensure that the appropriate graphQL role from the shieldqlConfig.js file is passed into the graphQL route in order for validateToken and loginLink to enforce authentication and authorization
+- Ensure that the appropriate graphQL role from the shieldqlConfig.js file is passed into the graphQL route through res.locals.role in order for validateToken and loginLink to enforce authentication and authorization

-  - This will be passed on to each of shieldQL's middleware functions
+  - This will be passed on to each of ShieldQL's middleware functions
   - A common approach to this problem is the following (see below for an example)

     - Insert a middleware function preceding validateToken and loginLink that queries the user database
     - Extracts the graphQL role
     - Stores it in res.locals.role

-  - NOTE: shieldQL will NOT be able to authenticate and authorize graphQL queries unless roles are passed into loginLink and validateUser through res.locals.role

 ```javascript
 (req, res, next) => {